Belmond Andean Explorer — newest thoroughbred in the Belmond stable — is every inch a champion.

 The rear observation car, meanwhile, is the place to unwind, meet new friends and enjoy the views while sipping Pisco Sours from the bar.
 The car includes an open-air deck — one of the IRT Society’s favorite extras — where travelers can breathe in the bracing Andean air.

-The train also includes a full spa car with treatment rooms, making it the third of our “World’s Top 25 Trains” with this welcome amenity.
+Later this year, the train is scheduled to include a full spa car with treatment rooms, making it the third of our “World’s Top 25 Trains” with this luxe amenity.
 (The other two are India’s Deccan Odyssey and the Belmond Royal Scotsman.)

 Peruvian Highlands: Cusco-Lake Titicaca-Arequipa City (2 nights, 3 days)